Countdown to 1st April 2020, when the central government grant to councils runs out and councils face a financial cliff-edge

 - Lay out a road map for the future sustainability of local finance and spark debate about the best options

 - Bring local government voices strongly into the debate by facilitating constructive conversations with Government that results in consensus moving forward

-Senior councillors and officers are speaking with one voice on this issue, as demonstrated by the responses to our annual State of Local Government Finance survey in February.
+Senior councillors and officers are speaking with one voice on this issue, as demonstrated by the responses to our annual State of Local Government Finance survey.
 We asked them what they want to see from Government and they are calling for:

 - A formal consultation on all the options for the future of local government funding

 - A commitment to maintain a consistent level of funding for 3 years

 - A commitment to cover costs to local government associated with future changes to business rate policies